 Take a Staycation around the Bay Area

 Staycations can take two forms: drive to a nearby hotel and stay for a night or two, or sleep in your beds and plan a series of day trips that make the most of our gorgeous Bay Area.
 We’re big fans of both kinds!
 Here are some favorite family day trips: Monterey Aquarium, Muir Woods, Sacramento Train Museum, Santa Cruz, Angel Island, and Pacifica.
-Find more Bay Area staycation ideas here >
+Find more Bay Area staycation ideas and go-to destinations for when school is out.

 Free & Cheap Family Picks for April